bearfact/calvin-and-hobbes/README.md

 * Accepts the request
 * Define authentication and authorization
 * Formats and responds with appropriate http status codes
-* Can throw http status code based errors
+* Can throw http status code errors

 #### Actions
 * Business logic lives here.
-* This layer should operate all of its calls to services and not directly interact with models.
+* This layer should operate all of its calls to services and never directly interact with models.
 This keeps the data access and creation logic to a single point within a service.

 #### Services
-* Makes use of models, other micro services, to persist and read data.
+* Makes use of models, and other services, to persist and read data.
-* Should not throw http errors, generally I dont' like it to throw any errors.
-If for example I look up a document and its not found I wouldn't throw an exception I would return null and let the action layer decide if thats an acceptable use case or let the controller throw a 404 if it needs to.
+* Should not throw http errors

 #### Models
 * They're models you know the deal.